architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 This method should always return an object.
 Each property on the object represents a variable name, and the value for each property contains the variable value.

 > 🏌️‍♀️ Protip: When this method is invoked in a pre-`deploy` context, acceptable values for the variables include CloudFormation JSON.
-This is essential to expose CloudFormation-managed infrastructure.
+This is essential to expose CloudFormation-managed infrastructure; see the example below.

-#### Example `variables` Implementation
+#### Example `variables` implementation

 The following example `variables` implementation demonstrates a plugin that creates a new S3 Bucket.
 It may be desirable to provide variables related to the location of and credentials for the bucket: